andreeadiaconescu/bamp-paper/README.md

 Getting Started
 ---------------

-- BAMP: Run the analysis simply running bamp_main.
+- BAMP: Run the analysis simply running `bamp_main`.

 Details to take into account: